-On behalf of all of us at the Cartwheel team, we hope you enjoy this issue, and have a fantastic start to Term 3!
+As always, on behalf of all of us at the Cartwheel team, we hope you enjoy this issue, and enjoy your return to school!

 – Tom Weir-Alarcon, editor and founder.